americanexpress/one-app/docs/api/modules/App-Configuration.md

 > Server specific values used within state config are not isolated from the client side, as they are used
 > while rendering server side Holocron modules.
 Please use caution not to expose any sensitive data in a
-> Holocron module while using `state.get('config')` server-side while rendering markup in your module.
+> Holocron module when using `state.get('config')` server-side and rendering markup in your module.

 In practice, the state config supplied by a Root Module may look like this shape: